JetBrains/amper/docs/Documentation.md

 |  |-util.kt       #  API implementation with ‘actual’ part for JVM
 |-Pot.yaml
 ```

-In the future we plan to also support a 'flat' multi-platform layout like the one below.
+_NOTE: In the future we plan to also support a 'flat' multi-platform layout like the one below.
-It requires some investment in the IntelliJ platform, so we haven't yet done it.
+It requires some investment in the IntelliJ platform, so we haven't yet done it._

 ```
 |-src/             # common and platform-specisic code
 |  |-main.kt